The Librarian: Curse of the Judas Chalice

-The Librarian: Curse of the Judas Chalice is a 2008 American television fantasy-adventure film and the third in The Librarian series starring Noah Wyle as a librarian who protects a secret collection of artifacts from Vlad Dracula and his vampire hordes.
+The Librarian: Curse of the Judas Chalice is a 2008 American television fantasy-adventure film and the third in The Librarian series starring Noah Wyle as Flynn Carsen, who protects a secret collection of magical artifacts from evildoers.
+In this installment, Flynn must keep the Judas Chalice out of the hands of ex-KGB agents seeking to resurrect Vlad Dracula, a legendary Romanian warlord-turned-vampire, and harness his vampiric powers for their gain.
 The television film was released on American cable channel TNT on December 7, 2008.
 It is a sequel to 2004's The Librarian: Quest for the Spear and 2006's The Librarian: Return to King Solomon's Mines.

 Plot

 Librarian Flynn Carsen is in England bidding on a priceless Ming vase for the Library.
 He is simultaneously on the phone with Charlene, and his girlfriend, Katie, who is at the end of her rope.
 Frantic and distracted, he bids £1 million and loses Katie.
 He signs for the vase and promptly breaks it, revealing the philosopher's stone, which changes anything it touches into gold.
 Flynn deftly defends the stone and races to meet Katie, who has flown home.

-Meanwhile, in Carpathia, a group of former KGB agents led by Sergei Kubichek plot to bring back the defunct Soviet Union by resurrecting the vampire Vlad Dracula using the Judas Chalice.
+Meanwhile, in Carpathia, a group of former KGB agents led by Sergei Kubichek plot to bring back the defunct Soviet Union by resurrecting the Wallachian prince-turned-vampire Vlad Dracula using the Judas Chalice.
 In Bucharest, they kidnap Professor Lazlo, a historian with a penchant for vampire lore who has sought the chalice for years.
 Lazlo joins them unwillingly and directs them to New Orleans.

 Charlene drops by Flynn's apartment to give him travel brochures and advice: "Follow your dreams."Flynn's dreams point him to New Orleans.
 There, he meets Andrew, a guide.
 In a church-turned-nightclub, he encounters singer Simone Renoir, the woman in his dreams.
 She guards the first marker for locating the Chalice.

 In the morning, Flynn has a magical encounter with Judson, who explains that the Chalice is the vampire version of the Holy Grail, formed from the thirty pieces of silver given to Judas Iscariot after he betrayed Jesus Christ.
 Judson tells Flynn to intercept the chalice and gives him crucial information about staking vampires: the stake must be of aspen wood because Judas, the first vampire, hanged himself on an aspen.

 Flynn deciphers the clues on the first marker.
 Andrew takes him to the tomb of Marie Laveau, the "voodoo queen" of New Orleans, where he discovers the second marker, only to be grabbed by Kubichek's men.
 Flynn is poisoned with a hallucinogen, but escapes before the poison can take effect and deciphers a lens with a map inscribed on it.
 He is cornered by Kubichek's men, but is rescued by Simone, who demonstrates superhuman strength and the ability to transform into mist.
 Simone is shot in the chest, but recovers.